ljbade/wolf4sdl/README.txt

 Only little endian platforms like x86, ARM and SH-4 are supported, yet.

+Main features:

+ - AdLib sounds and music:
-This port includes the OPL2 emulator from MAME, so you can not only hear the Adlib sounds but also music without any Adlib-compatible soundcards!
+      This port includes the OPL2 emulator from MAME, so you can not only hear the AdLib sounds but also music without any AdLib-compatible soundcards in near to perfect quality!

+ - Multichannel digitized sounds:
-Digitized sounds are played on 8 channels!
+      Digitized sounds play on 8 channels!
 So in a fire fight you will always hear, when a guard opens the door behind you ;)

-Higher screen resolutions (multiples of 320x200 or 320x240, default is 640x400) can be set using the --res parameter (start Wolf4SDL with --help to see usage).
-You may also try other unsupported resolutions with --resf, but only the ingame graphic will be right then.
+ - Higher screen resolutions:
+      Aside from the original 320x200 resolution, Wolf4SDL currently supports any resolutions being multiples of 320x200 or 320x240, the default being 640x400.
+      Unlike some other ports, Wolf4SDL does NOT apply any bilinear or similar filtering, so the graphics are NOT blurred but pixelated as we love it.

+Additional features:

+ - Two additional view sizes:
+      Wolf4SDL supports one view size using the full width of the screen and showing the status bar, like in Mac-enstein, and one view size filling the whole screen (press TAB to see the status bar).

+ - Optional integrated tutorials for mod developers:
+      Wolf4SDL already contains the shading, directional 3D sprites, floor and ceiling textures, high resolution textures/sprites, parallax sky, cloud sky and outside atmosphere tutorials, which can be easily activated in version.h.

 The following versions of Wolfenstein 3D data files are currently supported by the source code (choose the version by commenting/uncommenting lines in